Modified Kerr black holes surrounded by dark matter spike: The Schwarzschild Bumblebee BH with a global monopole in DM spike

 It is worth noting that the matching condition $\text{f}(r) = \text{g}(r)$ is achieved at the horizon of the BH in the absence of the BGGM.
 Furthermore, Eq. \eqref{MetCoeffFunc-f11} reveals that the event horizon of the BGMSLBH is influenced by the BGGM effects.
-Consequently, variations in the variables such as $q$ and $\rho_{\text{sp}}$ can alter the horizon as expected.
+Consequently, changes in the variables such as $w$, $q$ and $\rho_{\text{sp}}$ can alter the horizon as expected.
+Furthermore, the presence of the BGGM suggests that our spacetime is not asymptotically flat.